The most beautiful countries in the world – Reader's vote

 What you love: “Everything!”

-The words of one passionate respondent reveal everything you need to know about one of Greece’s greatest lures: "the islands are truly special - the white buildings, blue domes, traditional villages, beautiful Greek beaches, and the high cliffs looking down on the incredibly blue Mediterranean Sea.
+The words of one passionate respondent reveal everything you need to know about one of Greece’s greatest lures: "the islands are truly special - the white buildings, blue domes, traditional villages, beautiful islands (hello Crete!), and the high cliffs looking down on the incredibly blue Mediterranean Sea."
+Throw in the history, gracious people and you just never want to leave.

-Top tip: read our Greek travel tips to make the most of your experience, and look to stay in a locally-owned hotel, such as Thessaloniki’s Blue Bottle Boutique Hotel
+Top tip: read our Greek travel tips to make the most of your Greece itinerary.

 Shipwreck-bay-Greece-shutterstock_553805137